At a Glance

 Responsibilities

-Qualifications and Requirements
+Qualifications

-- Minimum Level 2 qualification in a relevant field such as childcare, health and social care or sports related subjects; ability to undertake a Level 3 qualification.
+- Minimum Level 2 qualification in a relevant field such as childcare, health and social care, or sports-related.

 - Good general education and willingness to undertake relevant training.

-- Up to 30 days of annual leave and additional bank holiday entitlement.
+- Up to 30 days of annual leave and additional bank holiday entitlement

 #J-18808-Ljbffr